Search

 Language plays a powerful role in shaping our understanding of history and culture.
 When discussing Thanksgiving, choose language that reflects a more accurate and inclusive narrative.
 Avoid terms like “discovery” and “settlers,” which can downplay the harmful consequences of colonization.
 Instead, opt for language that acknowledges the impact on indigenous communities, such as “encounter” or “colonizers.”

-Consider using Thanksgiving as an opportunity to support Native communities.
-Explore ways to contribute to indigenous-led initiatives, charities, or businesses.
-By actively engaging and supporting these communities, you contribute to their empowerment and resilience.
+Consider using Thanksgiving as an occasion to support indigenous communities.
+Donate to indigenous-led charities, purchase goods from Native-owned businesses, or participate in initiatives that promote their empowerment and resilience.

 7. Reimagine Thanksgiving Traditions